 E. Contractor will be paid a unit rate for services performed.
 Such unit rates will correspond to the individual service components as determined by the program model.
 Contractor will be paid a unit rate of $ _________ for performance of the assessment service component, and will be paid a unit rate of $ _________ for performance of the home visiting service component.

 F. All Contractor’s expenses paid for interpreter or translation services, in relation to the provision or performance of any services described in this Contract, are included in the unit rates set forth in the paragraph above.
 The State will not reimburse the Contractor separately for any interpreter or translation services.

+OR

+Unless federal funding prohibits payment of interpreter services: Upon submission of a detailed invoice for Contractor’s expenses paid for interpreter services, in relation to the provision or performance of any services described in this Contract, the State will reimburse Contractor for actual costs incurred for such expenses.
+The Contractor shall not submit invoices nor receive reimbursement for translation technology or translation of materials expenses.

 G. Payment to the Contractor will also be subject to the following conditions: